 Persons who are not associated with the University of Hawaiʻi and who are at least 18 years old may apply to purchase a Community User library card that will entitle them to limited library services as listed on this chart (PDF).

-Search the KCC Library Catalog, Hawaiʻi Voyager, to find the Location and Call Number of the books you need, then locate the books on the shelf and bring them to the Circulation Counter with your KCC ID Card.
+Use the Kapiʻolani CC Library Search to find the Location and Call Number of the books you need, then locate the books on the shelf and bring them to the Circulation Counter with your Kapiʻolani CC ID Card.
 Most Library Collections can be borrowed, but some books are non-circulating and can only be used in the library.

-In general, KCC library follows the Circulation Policy (PDF) established by the Libraries of the University of Hawaiʻi System.
+In general, Kapiʻolani CC library follows the Circulation Policy (PDF) established by the Libraries of the University of Hawaiʻi System.

 Borrowed books may be returned to a staff member at the Circulation Counter, or through the indoor book drop slot under the Book Return sign at the Circulation Counter.
 After hours, books may be returned through the outside book drop on the right side of the main entrance.

-As of January 1, 2003, KCC Library follows the UH System Libraries Policy on Loans, Fines, and Fees.
+As of August 2, 2021, Kapiʻolani CC Library follows the UH System Libraries Policy on Loans, Fines, and Fees.
 Please note especially:

 Overdue fines are due and payable upon return of the overdue books.
 If fines are not paid when the overdue books are returned, the fine will be posted in the student's record in the College's Business Office.
 Registration for future semesters will not be permitted, and grades, graduation certificates, degrees, and transcripts will not be issued until all library fines are paid.

-A borrowed library item is automatically marked as LOST by the library system when its overdue fine reaches $10.00.
-(10 days after the due date for items at $1.00 per day; 20 days after the due date for items at $.50 per day; 40 days after the due date for items at $.25 per day.)
+A borrowed library item is automatically marked as LOST by the library system 40 days after the due date for Standard and Special Collection items, 10 days after the due date for Reserves and A/V Media items, and 20 days after the due date for Recalled items.

-There is a flat replacement fee of $60.00, plus a non-waivable $10.00 processing fee and the $10.00 accumulated overdue fine ($80.00 total).
-The $60 replacement fee may be waived at the library's discretion if the book is returned in good condition within one year of its lost status.
+The replacement fee is priced according to the library’s online record or as a flat fee of $60, plus a non-waivable $10.00 processing fee and the $10.00 accumulated overdue fine (if applicable).
+The replacement fee may be waived at the library's discretion if the book is returned in good condition within one year of its lost status.
 If not paid, the charges will be added to the student's record in the Business Office, resulting in the same sanctions listed above.

 The purpose of the conduct policy is to inform you of your responsibilities.
 We encourage you, as a patron, to consider not only your needs, but also the needs of others.
 If you witness a violation, please bring it to the attention of the Library staff.
 We will immediately report all incidents to the appropriate authorities.